Here at Portable...

-The salary band for this role is between $92,000 - $115,000 per annum (plus superannuation).
-Successful candidates will be made an offer within this range dependent on their level of experience and development opportunities.
+The salary band for this role is between $120,000 - $150,000 per annum (plus superannuation), depending on your level of experience.
 Our salary bands are reviewed twice a year and externally verified to ensure we remain competitive with market rates.

 How to apply:

-To be considered for this role, please send us your resume and a short cover letter answering the questions below.
-Case studies are appreciated but not a requirement to be considered.
+To be considered, please send us your resume and a cover letter answering the following questions:

-- What’s attracted you to this role and why do you think it would be a good fit for you?
+- What has attracted you to this role and why would you be a good fit?